Other Academic Opportunities

 The Honors floor, located in Dimond Family Residential Village, is a residential opportunity for first-year students in the University Honors Program, though living on the Honors floor is not required.

-In addition, the Honors Program provides its community of students and faculty many ways to come together through activities organized throughout the year.
+In addition, the Honors Program provides its community of students, faculty, and staff many ways to come together through events and activities organized by the Honors Student Association every quarter.

 Honors Curriculum and Requirements